 One amazing thing about Penang is the awesome hawker stalls.
-As I was walking around there, I kept discovering more and more, and each time I kept saying, “I wish I knew about this earlier!”
-So, here’s my list of our favorite places to find food, and what hours we found them to be open.
+The longer we spent there, the more we kept discovering.
+Here’s my list of our favorite places to find food, and what hours we found them to be open.

 1. Macallum Street Monday Night Market

 Every Monday night, Macallum Street is lined with vendors selling everything from food to clothes, shoes, electronics, and much more.
 They start at about 7PM.
 We loved these markets and never missed a Monday night while we were staying in Penang.